After reading this chapter, the reader will be able to:

 Critical Components of the Driving Task

-Vision may be affected in the individual with spinal cord injury (SCI) in many different ways.
-The eye may be ...
+Vision may be affected in the individual with spinal cord injury (SCI) in many different ways. ...